 Counselors returning for their 3rd year or more receive $3500.

-Counselors arrive on the Friday before camp and depart on the Tuesday after the camp.
+Counselors arrive on the Friday 2 days before students arrive and depart on the Tuesday 2 days after students leave.
 Travel allowance, meals, and a single room in the dormitory are provided.

 Copyright © 2001– MathPath